Abstract

-Capital Gains Taxation under Different Tax Regimes
+Capital Gains Taxation Under Different Tax Regimes

-Caren Sureth
+Caren Sureth-Sloane

 Dirk Langeleh